Introduction

 We continue to work on Christ Church’s provision for the support of students from socio-economically less advantaged backgrounds.

 Since 2017, Christ Church has offered a 50% maintenance subsidy to UK undergraduates with a household income of £16,000 or less, and a 25% subsidy to those with a household income of £42,875 or less.
-From Michaelmas 2022, the upper threshold for eligibility for a 50% maintenance subsidy was increased to £27,500 in line with changes to Moritz Heyman Scholarships, increasing our support for students in this bracket.
-A further change, to both thresholds, was approved for the following year (2023-24), when undergraduates with household incomes of £32,500 or less will normally receive a 50% subsidy on accommodation while undergraduates with household income above £32,500 and below £50,000 will normally receive a 25% subsidy on accommodation.
+From Michaelmas 2022, the upper threshold for eligibility for a 50% maintenance subsidy was increased in line with changes to Moritz Heyman Scholarships, increasing our support for students in this bracket.
+A further change, to both thresholds, came into place in the 2023-24 academic year: currently, undergraduates with household incomes of £32,500 or less normally receive a 50% subsidy on accommodation while undergraduates with household income above £32,500 and below £50,000 normally receive a 25% subsidy on accommodation.

 Grants are available to students for books, study, travel, sports, the year abroad, and University language courses.
 In addition, undergraduates whose household incomes are below a certain level are eligible to apply for summer bursaries to help them meet living costs while undertaking a summer internship, laboratory placement or academic course; this level was raised from £43,000 to £50,000 in 2022-23.
 Christ Church has signed the University’s Standalone Pledge to provide support for estranged students.
 The College has generous financial assistance funds for which all enrolled students are eligible to apply.
-There is detailed information on financial support on the outward-facing webpage and forms for applications on the intranet.
+There is detailed information on financial support on the outward-facing webpage and forms for applications on the intranet, and the Academic Office is responsive to student feedback about the way information is set out on these pages.
 The Academic Office has a dedicated Student Funding & Support Officer whose remit includes supporting students with financial assistance applications as well as bolstering support and improving visibility for the other forms of financial support available.

 2. Academic Study Skills Support

-We maintained a comprehensive Study Skills Support programme led by our Access Fellow and supported by four part-time Academic Skills Advisors.
+We maintained a comprehensive Study Skills Support programme led by four part-time Academic Skills Advisors.
 All undergraduate students are encouraged to engage with our varied programme of support including sessions on essay writing, time management and revision.
 This programme was established in Michaelmas 2022 in response to student feedback and increased support needs following pandemic disruption to education.

-Christ Church’s access work focusses on our two link regions: the North East of England and the London borough of Barnet.
+As part of Oxford’s regional outreach, Christ Church’s access work focusses on two ‘link regions’: the North East of England and the London borough of Barnet.
 As well as giving information, advice, and guidance sessions in the regions and welcoming schools to Christ Church, we offer sustained contact programmes in both Barnet and the North East (Christ Church Horizons and Aim for Oxford).

-The programme starts in Year 10, when pupils come to Christ Church to explore science or humanities subjects through a series of short academic tasters.
+The Christ Church Horizons programme starts in Year 10, when pupils come to Christ Church to explore science or humanities subjects through a series of short academic tasters.
 The aims in Year 10 are to increase knowledge of the benefits of higher education, to raise awareness of the breadth of university courses and where they lead post-university, and to help pupils make informed future choices.
-In 2023 we offered five ‘Exploring Humanities’ events and four ‘Exploring Sciences’ events.
+In 2024 we offered four ‘Exploring Humanities’ events and four ‘Exploring Sciences’ events.
 Nearly 200 state-educated pupils from Barnet came to Christ Church between April and June.

 The Year 12 strand of the programme consists of after-school sessions in Barnet, followed by a graduation day in Christ Church.
 We aim to support students in exploring beyond the curriculum and in developing key skills required to make competitive applications to university and to Oxford.
-43 students who were selected based on academic potential, as well as contextual information, took part in the programme.
-The participants engaged in after-school discussions with Oxford academics through a series of workshops, on topics in the humanities, sciences and social sciences, as well as taking part in information, advice, and guidance sessions, and celebrated completing the programme with a ‘graduation day’ in Christ Church.
+50 students who were selected based on academic potential, as well as contextual information, took part in the programme.
+The participants engaged in after-school discussions with Oxford academics through a series of workshops, as well as taking part in information, advice, and guidance sessions, and celebrated completing the programme with a ‘graduation day’ in Christ Church.

 At the end of Year 12 state school pupils from Barnet who were considering applying to Oxford were invited to attend online workshops on admissions tests (offered in collaboration with Gonville & Caius College, Cambridge) and at the beginning of Year 13 online interview workshops in subject-specific groups.

 Aim for Oxford is our programme for sixth-formers in the North East of England.
-The participants explore subjects with university researchers, experience academic and social life at Oxford University during a summer school, receive expert advice on how to apply, and are supported throughout the application process.
-61 students took part in the programme in 2023.
-The 2023 cohort met a wide range of widening participation criteria, for example: 62.5% eligibility for Free School Meals, 86% first-generation students, 11% Young Carers, 48% from postcodes in ACORN categories 4-6, and 61% from postcodes in POLAR quintiles 1-2.
+The participants explore subjects with university researchers, experience academic and social life at Oxford University during a summer school, receive advice on how to apply, and are supported throughout the application process.
+65 students took part in the programme in 2024.
+The 2024 cohort met a wide range of widening participation criteria, for example: 68% eligibility for Free School Meals and/or 16-19 Bursary, 74% first-generation students, 14% Young Carers, and 72% from postcodes in ACORN categories 4-6.

-As well as working in our link regions, we continued our collaboration with charities and organisations that have similar aims, such as IntoUniversity, Target Oxbridge, DebateMate, Oxford’s Sikh Society, and the Brilliant Club.
-After a pilot year in 2021-2022, we solidified our collaboration with The Brilliant Club on a ‘Scholars’ Programme’ for Key Stage 3 pupils from the North East, who came to the ‘Oxford for North East’ colleges (Christ Church, St Anne’s College, Trinity College) in the spring.
+We also continued our collaboration with The Brilliant Club on a ‘Scholars’ Programme’ for Key Stage 3 pupils from the North East, who came to Christ Church, St Anne’s College, and Trinity College in the spring.
 The Brilliant Club Scholars’ Programme offers up to 14 places per school, and at least 55% of the students selected by the school must meet one of their widening participation eligibility criteria.
-Christ Church hosted two schools from County Durham and one from South Tyneside, totalling 42 students in Years 9 and 10 and 6 teachers.
+Christ Church hosted three schools from County Durham, totalling 42 students in Years 9 and 10 and 6 teachers.
+33% of the 2024 cohort were Pupil Premium eligible, 59% had no parental history of HE, 76% lived in the two most deprived quintiles by postcode according to IDACI, and 88% met one or more of these targeting criteria.

 4. The Diversifying the Visual Environment Committee

 This committee (comprising staff and student members) continued its work.
 The Women of the House: Portraits of Christ Church project, which was undertaken in the Summer of 2022 and resulted in a catalogue and temporary exhibition in the Chapter House (see coverage by the BBC), continues to have a positive impact and has made an important contribution to diversifying Christ Church's visual environment.
 The twelve of the thirteen commissioned large-scale photographic portraits of women alumnae and members of staff from across the institution were installed in their permanent positions at the end of 2022 in key locations around Christ Church, including in the Hall and Ante-Hall, Porters' Lodge (two portraits), Library (two portraits), JCR, GCR, Lee Building, SCR, McKenna Room, and Lecture Room 2.
-For visa reasons, there were delays in taking one last sitter's portrait, which will be completed later. but it was finally completed in early 2024 and will soon be installed as a third portrait in the Library.
-New projects to further diversify the visual environment of Christ Church will hopefully be undertaken in the near future, possibly beginning with the Law Library, though other sites may also be considered.
+For visa reasons, there were delays in taking one last sitter's portrait, but it was finally completed in early 2024 and was then installed as a third portrait in the Library.
+New projects to further diversify the visual environment of Christ Church will be undertaken in the near future, most likely beginning with the Law Library in 2025, with plans for at least one (and possibly more) new portraits to be commissioned for the Hall in 2025 or 2026.

 5. The Four College Equality & Diversity Fund